vaulty-co/docs/docs/intro.md

 }
 ```

-Routes file describes transformations of inbound (reverse proxy) and outbound (forward proxy) requests and responses.
+Routes file describes transformations of inbound ([reverse proxy](./reference/reverse-proxy)) and outbound ([forward proxy](./reference/forward-proxy)) requests and responses.

-In this file, we specify the default upstream for inbound routes: all inbound requests are forwarded to vault's upstream: https://api.yourbackend.com.
+In this file, we specify the default upstream for inbound routes: all inbound requests are forwarded to upstream: https://api.yourbackend.com.

 In routes section we describe one inbound route for POST requests with /cards path.
 Body of such requests will be transformed as following: